Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Introduction

 While the biological consequences of heterogeneity are evidently intriguing, the hydrodynamical aspects themselves pose challenges that remain to be explored.
-Hence, adopting a hydrodynamic approach, we take the first steps towards systematically deviating from familiar, homogeneously active suspensions (and hence homogeneous active turbulence) to situations where activity varies over space.
-This leads to uncovering coexisting turbulent and frictional flows, separated by hitherto undetected emergent hydrodynamic interfaces exhibiting intriguing dynamical behaviour.
+With our aim to focus on the hydrodynamics, we adopt an approach based on the continuum framework of generalized, incompressible hydrodynamics of the mean velocity field ${\bf u}({\bf x},t)$ for dense bacterial suspensions~\citep{wensink2012meso} confined to two-dimensions.
+We take the first steps towards systematically deviating from familiar, homogeneously active suspensions (and hence homogeneous active turbulence) to situations where the activity $\alpha$, and hence turbulence, varies over space.